josdem/blog-hugo/content/techtalk/java/executors.md

   }
 }
 ```
-In this example, the `runAsync()` method runs a task asynchronously, and with method `join()`, we wait until the task is completed. `CompletableFuture.supplyAsync()` is used when you want to provide a value using a `Supplier<T>` running a taks that is asynchronously completed, then use that value in a function with `thenApply()` method
+In this example, the `runAsync()` method runs a task asynchronously, and with method `join()`, we wait until the task is completed. `CompletableFuture.supplyAsync()` is used when you want to provide a value using a `Supplier<T>` running a task that is asynchronously completed, then use that value in a function with the `thenApply()` method.
 ```java
 import java.util.concurrent.CompletableFuture;
 import java.util.concurrent.ExecutionException;